 I now have two children in school with two more starting nursery this year so I have been a reception mum twice and tearfully watched my lovely littles head into school for the first time whilst simultaneously doing an internal happy dance.
-Oh the conflict and mum guilt!!
+Your child starting school is like a smorgasbord of conflicting emotions and mum guilt!!

 A child starting school can be scary for us as well as them.
 Someone told me just the other day that they were already concerned about it and their child was 2!
 I know I was nervous on their first day, but fortunately they both love school and we have never had any tears at the school lines they run in happily excited to see what the day offers – phew!
 However, there are some things I was not aware of before they were starting school so here is my inside scoop!